jekyll/jekyll/docs/_tutorials/create-jekyll-theme.md

 You don't need multiple layouts.
 You could just use one: `default`.
 You have options for how you design your site.
 In general, it's common to define one layout for pages and another layout for posts, but for both of these layouts to inherit the `default` template (which usually defines the top and bottom parts of the site).

-In your browser, go to `home.html` and see the list of posts.
-(Note that you didn't have to use the method described here.
+In your browser, go to `blog.html` and see the list of posts. <br />(Note that you don't have to use the method described here.
 You could have simply added the `for` loop to any page, such as `index.md`, to display these posts.
 But given that you may have more complex logic for other features, it can be helpful to store your logic in templates separate from the page area where you frequently type your content.)

 {: .note .info}
 At minimum, a layout should contain `{% raw %}{{ content }}{% endraw %}`, which acts as a receiver for the *content* to be rendered.